 Venues and teams roll up to league portfolios.
 Again, teams and leagues can use existing tools to create league portfolios consisting of venues or collections of team facilities.
 Existing Arc tools allow comparisons across portfolios.
 This helps identify leadership and plan for improvement.

-All of these features exist today and will be updated and customized to fit your specific needs as PLAY develops.
+All of these features exist today and will be updated and customized to fit your specific needs as the program develops.
 Log in and get started today.

-Subscribe to our email list to stay informed about the evolution of PLAY.
+Subscribe to our email list to stay informed about the program evolution.

 Let us know if you need help getting started.